oracle/graal/docs/reference-manual/native-image/guides/debug-native-executables-with-gdb.md

     f = 1
     (gdb) ...
     ```
-The `(gdb) info func ::main` command places a breakpoint on the main entry point for the class `GDBDemo`.

-If the native executable segfaults, you can print the backtrace of the entire stack (`bt`).
+In case your native executable segfaults, you can print the backtrace of the entire stack (`bt`).

 The debugger points machine instructions back from the binary to specific source lines in Java files.
 Note that single stepping within a compiled method includes file and line number information for inlined code.
 GDB may switch files even though you are still in the same compiled method.